 5. Grow Flowers Around Lamp Posts or Mailboxes

 Mailboxes and lamp posts can be critical focal points for a home.
-You can make these areas pop even more with a nice flower bed.
+For instance, a lamp post landscaping idea can make these areas pop even more with a nice flower bed.
 The driveway and house will catch the eyes of people driving or walking past.
 You cannot go wrong with a small flowerbed or a string of roses or hydrangeas.

 The important thing here is not to overdo the flowerbed.
 You do not want to make it seem overgrown or distracting from the rest of the home.
 Sticking with a perennial plant from a local store or nursery will do the trick.
 For those on a budget, this project will cost anywhere between $20-$250.